 Other metadata elements and attributes are listed in the tableInfo.xsd schema available in the XML Schema Reference.

 Note that it is only possible to add/alter references to metadata entities that already exist in your query.
-For example, you can edit the "columnTitle" (aka the "Title" in the query designer) because this merely changes the string that provides the display name of the field.
+For example, you can edit the "columnTitle" (aka the "Label" in the query designer) because this merely changes the string that provides the display name of the field.
 However, you cannot edit the "columnName" because this entity is the reference to a column in your query.
 Changing "columnName" breaks that reference.

 For additional information about query metadata and the order of operations, see Modules: Query Metadata.